Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Real-time MPC with convex obstacle avoidance constraints

 \subsection{Robust corridor planning}

-Having obtained collision avoidance constraints, we now propose an algorithm that ensures that the robot reaches a given goal configuration, $\qGoal$, without collisions.
+Next, we propose an algorithm that ensures that the robot reaches a given goal configuration, $\qGoal$, without collisions.
 The high-level idea is to first generate a collision-free region that connects the current configuration and the goal configuration.
 We refer to this region as a corridor, which is produced using the SCDF around a collision-free path and is illustrated in the left part of Figure \ref{fig:corr}.
-Then, we constrain the predicted MPC trajectory to stay within this corridor and pull it towards a temporary virtual goal state, $\xGoalVirtual$, such that we make progress to the global goal state. \\\\ Our approach is sketched in Algorithm~\ref{alg:rbmp}.
+Then, \BW{at each iteration,} we constrain the predicted MPC trajectory to stay within this corridor and pull it towards a temporary virtual goal state, $\xGoalVirtual$, such that we make progress to the global goal state. \\\\ Our approach is sketched in Algorithm~\ref{alg:rbmp}.
 Before any planning can take place, we perform the offline tasks already described in the previous sections.
-That is, we compute the model error constants, line \ref{alg:rbmp:off_comp_params}, convexify the acceleration constraints, line \ref{alg:rbmp:off_convexify}, and compute the auxiliary controller, line \ref{alg:rbmp:off_solve_cvxp}.
+That is, we compute the acceleration constraints $\setAcc$, line \ref{alg:rbmp:off_convexify}, compute the auxiliary controller, line \ref{alg:rbmp:off_solve_cvxp}\BW{, and compute the model error constants, line \ref{alg:rbmp:off_comp_params}.}

-Having accomplished the offline part, we are ready to enter the online part.
-First we receive a collision-free goal state, line \ref{alg:rbmp:query}.
-Then, we plan a high-level collision-free path, $\funcPath(s):~[0, 1]~\mapsto~\setCf$, to the goal, e.g. by using a sampling-based planner, line~\ref{alg:rbmp:run_pp}.
-Next, in line~\ref{alg:rbmp:disc}, we discretize the corresponding path with a constant step size, resulting in the sequence $\tuplePath =(\c_1, \hdots, \c_M) \in \setCf^{M}$, and precompute the collision-free balls with the SCDF according to \eqref{eq:cball}, resulting in a discretized corridor $\tupleCorr=((\c_1, r_1), \hdots, (\c_M, r_M))$. \\\\ Having produced a corridor, we now enter the real-time control part, which we initialize with a collision-free feasible trajectory $\matXnom$ that stays at the initial steady-state $\x(0)$, line~\ref{alg:rbmp:feasb_start}.
-Then we enter the loop, illustrated at an arbitrary iteration in the mid-left part of Figure~\ref{fig:corr}.
-From a feasible trajectory we loop over all its states $\xNom_i \in \matXnom $ and assign a corresponding ball to it, line \ref{alg:rbmp:assign_ball}.
-This is done according to
+\BW{During online operation, we start at a steady-state configuration $\qStart$, receive a goal configuration $\qGoal$ and first execute the corridor planning, lines \ref{alg:rbmp:query}-\ref{alg:rbmp:assign_x0}.} Then, we plan a high-level collision-free path, $\funcPath(s):~[0, 1]~\mapsto~\setCf$, to the goal, e.g. by using a sampling-based planner, line~\ref{alg:rbmp:run_pp}.
+Next, in line~\ref{alg:rbmp:disc}, we discretize the corresponding path, resulting in the sequence $\tuplePath =(\c_1, \hdots, \c_M) \in \setCf^{M}$, and precompute the collision-free balls with the SCDF according to \eqref{eq:cball}, resulting in a discretized corridor $\tupleCorr=((\c_1, r_1), \hdots, (\c_M, r_M))$. \BW{ In order to guarantee convergence, the sequence of balls needs to be sufficiently overlapping, which is captured by the following condition